ridvikpal/MarkedUp/README.md

 </div>

 The `all_stocks.json` file in particular causes the first time launch of the application to take longer than consecutive launches, because it is loading a file with around over 100,000 lines!
 Each time you open the application, you will see the "blank view", because you must select a stock to view before any data is loaded.
 You can select the stock either by searching for it in the stock search bar or by loading a stock from the favourites tab.
-If you attempt to load a graph before selecting a stock, you will recieve an error:
+If you attempt to load a graph before selecting a stock, you will receive an error:

 ![Alt text](error_occured.png)